Oradimi/KanColle-English-Patch-KCCP/README.md

 whether it be as a new player, as a returning or active player, on PC, Mac, Linux or Android.
 It also contains some useful resources for the game itself, and an early walkthrough if you feel lost.
 ## [Discord server](https://discord.gg/krMeMKB)
-- **Popular:** Over 1,400 members and growing!
-Join a lively community.
+- **Popular:** Over 1,800 members and growing!
+Join an active community of players.
 - **Helpful:** Need help with installing the game or figuring out mechanics?
-We're here to help!
+We may be able to help!
 - **Links:** Want to explore the other existing KanColle Discords?
 There's a gateway channel!
 - **Ping Squad role:** Receive pings for polls and update notices about the patch.
 - **Ping Squad+ role:** Receive pings for game updates, and all the other news!